 PokerStars has deployed the weekly tournament scheduled for this week and just as we predicted in September, the guarantees on PokerStars PA are bigger compared to the New Jersey schedule.

-Not only are the guarantees larger, but the buy-ins are also much smaller in Pennsylvania making these tournaments more valuable for the players.
+Not only are the guarantees larger, but the buy-ins are also much smaller in Pennsylvania making these tournaments more valuable for the players on the latest PokerStars USA room.

 Buy-ins start at $2 and go up to $250 for the Sunday High Roller boasting $10,000 in guaranteed prize money.